rdesantis/hauldata/README.md

 - CSV (write and read)
 - XLSX (currently write only)
-- Tabbed separated values (write only)
+- Tab separated values (write only)
 - TXT plain text (write and read)

 Easily runs multiple tasks in parallel.